Adnan1729/Emergent_Modernity/README.md

 The generated GIF file `Animation.gif` demonstrates the transition of points from a random state to an organized structure using Brownian motion.

 ## Acknowledgements
 This project was created by Adnan Mahmud from Zuse Institute Berlin.
-The code and concept were developed to demonstrate the transformation of points using Brownian motion, showcasing an emergent modernity from a traditional random state to a structured form.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software as long as the original author is credited.